DirtCrew53/Fixmydata/README.md

 `fixmydata` is a Python library designed for cleaning and preprocessing data.
 It includes essential data cleaning tasks like handling missing values, removing duplicates, detecting outliers, and validating datasets.
 Built using Object-Oriented Programming (OOP) principles, it is modular, reusable, and easy to extend.

+The repository also contains two utility modules:

+- `Fixmydata/utils.py` provides simple convenience helpers for loading, saving, and inspecting data frames.
+These functions are not required by the core classes but are available for quick experimentation in notebooks.
+- `Fixmydata/stats.py` offers lightweight statistical helpers (mean, median, mode, correlation, and outlier filtering) to complement the main cleaning workflows.
+Like `utils.py`, it is optional and can be imported directly if you want a minimal dependency-free way to explore your data.

 ## Features:
 - **Remove Duplicates**: Remove duplicate rows from your data.
 - **Fill Missing Values**: Fill missing values using mean, median, or mode.